Employee Benefits Litigation

 United States Secretary of Labor v.
 WH Administrators, et al, No. 1:18-cv-01290 (D. Md.
 2018).
 DOL action against service provider that offered a welfare arrangement to employers that wanted to sponsor stand-alone self-funded welfare plans.
 Complaint alleges numerous violations of ERISA’s fiduciary standards of conduct and prohibited transaction.

 Delta Materials v.
-WHA, No. 2:18-cv-02367 (W.D.
+WH Administrators, No. 2:18-cv-02367 (W.D.
 TN 2018).
 Action brought by participants against plan fiduciary alleging breaches of fiduciary duties regarding health plan.

 United States Secretary of Labor v.
 Sypris Solutions 401(k) Merged Retirement Savings Plan, No. 3:17-cv-784 (W.D.
 Ky.
 2018).
 DOL action alleging Plan Administrator improperly interpreted plan provision and violated ERISA when it used assets in forfeiture fund to pay for matching contributions rather than to pay plan expenses.